-SAN DIEGO — Tuesday afternoon high temperatures will be above seasonal norms.
+SAN DIEGO — Wednesday afternoon high temperatures will be below seasonal norms.

-At the beaches, water temperature is 59°-61° with a low rip current risk.
-Waves are 2'-3' from a lingering west-northwest swell and slowly building southwest swell in the evening.
+At the beaches, water temperature is 59°-61° with a moderate rip current risk.
+Wave heights are 2'-4' from a rising south swell and a northwest swell mix.
 The UV index will peak at 6 (high).

 THE WEEK AHEAD:

 Scattered rain continues through Friday, with a chance of thunderstorms returning on Friday.
 This is due to the low pressure core returning to Southern California after performing a loop.
 The majority of the rain has already fallen but another half an inch is possible through Friday, with up to another 0.8" in the mountains.
 The low will quickly exit by early Saturday morning, leaving a dry and warmer weekend.

 A troughing pattern stays over the region through the weekend, but the exit of that cold-core low will allow temperatures to recover slightly.
 Temperatures will slowly warm over the weekend, but onshore flow will keep things cool along the coast.

 More significant warming is expected through midweek next week, with temperatures approaching seasonal averages.